 The SMC TLVs field is the list of supported message control commands and if present shall be set as per 10.38.10.3.x.
 This is used by the initiator to signal to responders which compact frames and which message control values it supports.

+The MMS Ranging Mode Configuration indicates the requested ranging mode configuration and if present shall be set as per 10.38.10.3.xx.

 10.38.10.6 Start of Ranging Compact frame